-The attainment of the environmental and social characteristics promoted by the Financial Product and described above is measured with the following sustainability indicators:
+For the record, the attainment of the environmental and social characteristics promoted by the Master and described above is measured with the following sustainability indicator:

-- The weighted average Carbon Intensity of the Financial Product and of its Investment Universe, defined as the amount of GHG emissions (covering at least scope 1 and 2) per tons per millions \$ revenue released into the atmosphere, expressed in CO2e tons per millions \$ revenue. - The weighted average Women on Board defined as the percentage of female board members at the investee companies held in the Financial Product and of the Investment Universe.
-It is provided by an external data provider.
+- The sustainability indicator is the weighted average Carbon Intensity measured on the Master's assets and on the Benchmark, defined as the amount of GHG emissions per tons per millions \$ revenue released into the atmosphere, expressed in CO2e tons per millions \$ revenue. - The sustainability indicator is the weighted average Water Intensity measured on the Master's assets and on the Benchmark, the amount of water diverted for use by the organisation from all sources, including but not limited to surface, ground, saltwater, and municipal.
+It includes cooling water.
+It is expressed in cubic meters and is provided by an external data provider.

-The Financial Product outperforms its Investment Universe on these sustainability indicators in order to promote the environmental and/or social characteristics described above.
+The Master outperforms its Benchmark, on these sustainability indicators in order to promote the environmental and/or social characteristics described above.